peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

  * <i>obj</i>: The parameter <i>obj</i>
 is not documented yet.

 <b>Return Value:</b>

 Either `true` or `false` .

 ### Remove

     public bool Remove(
         PeterO.Cbor.CBORObject obj);

-If this object is an array, removes the first instance of the specified item from the array.
-If this object is a map, removes the item with the given key from the map.
+If this object is an array, removes the first instance of the specified tem from the array.
+If this object is a map, removes the item with the iven key from the map.

 <b>Parameters:</b>